LeCrunchic/colab-lib/README.md

 # colab-lib
-basic ass functions for common tasks in colaboratory
+basic ass abstractions for common tasks in colaboratory